 The drinks list includes rotating local craft beers by the bottle from London breweries ranging from The Kernel, Partizan Brewing, Pressure Drop Brewery and East London Brewing Company.
 Camden Hells Lager is available on tap which they believe is the perfect accompaniment to their pizza.
 You can also order Frizzante Prosecco which is on tap or from a small selection of wines including white, rose and red.
 These will be from independent vineyards which make affordable biodynamic and organic varieties.
 Soft drinks include Old Jamaican Ginger Beer, San Pellegrino Limonata and Sparkling Water plus Johnsons Apple Juice and Orange Juice.
 A small selection of cocktails are also served at the Wells Street branch, and I tried the plum and thyme fizz, which was very good.
 You can also pop in just for a drink if you head downstairs where they have a bar area in the basement.

 Homeslice Pizza Restaurant Interiors

-When you arrive outside you’ll see the awning and a couple of tables on the street.
-There are two sets of doors, one into the restaurant, the other is where you can order the take-out pizza.
-Inside is actually a lot bigger than you think it’s going to be.
+When you arrive outside, you’ll see the awning and a couple of tables on the street.
+There are two sets of doors, one into the restaurant, and the other is where you can order the take-out pizza.
+Inside is a lot bigger than you think it’s going to be.
 It is an open room with a good view of the massive wood fire oven so you can watch your pizza being created and cooked.

 View of The Massive Wood Fire Oven